getgrav/grav-learn/pages/06.forms/01.blueprints/01.fields-available/docs.md

 ### The File Field

-The `file` field type is used in plugin and theme configurations (blueprints).
-Handles uploading a file to a location and deleting it, and removing it from the theme / plugin configuration.
+The `file` field type can be used in pages, plugin and theme configurations (blueprints).
+Handles uploading a file to a location as well as removing it from the page headers or theme / plugin configuration.

+!
+More details can be found in the dedicated [How To: Add a File Upload](../how-to-add-file-upload) section.

 Example: